 Mental Health First Aid

-In a collaborative partnership with Carroll Community College, the Carroll County Health Department has developed a training schedule for Mental Health First Aid to be offered free of charge to community members.
-Mental Health First Aid is an 8-hour training that helps participants identify someone experiencing a mental health crisis or the early stages of a mental health disorder.
+In a collaborative partnership with Carroll Community College, the Carroll County Health Department has developed Mental Health First Aid training to be offered free of charge to community members.
+Mental Health First Aid is an 8-hour course that helps participants identify someone experiencing a mental health crisis or the early stages of a mental health disorder.
 The training explains the most common mental health problems, where and when to get help, and what type of help has been shown to be effective.
 Our goal is to have Carroll County recognized as a community that values Mental Health First Aid and is adequately prepared to implement it.

 The Partnership annually recognizes the outstanding achievements of groups and individuals who make our community of Carroll County a healthier place to live.
 If you know of person or organization deserving recognition, please consider nominating them for one of our Awards.
 CLICK HERE to learn more or submit a nomination.